intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/keras-api-python.md

 ```
 * Set the name of the model.
 Can alternatively specify the argument `name` in the constructor when creating a model.

+See [here](Optimization/training/) on how to train, predict or evaluate a defined model.

 ---
 ## **Sequential API**